Home » Student Loan Servicers

 Despite once being the same company, Navient and Sallie Mae are now completely separate organizations.
 Navient loan forgiveness is not the same as Sallie Mae loan forgiveness.

-Because of their history with Sallie Mae, however, Navient services a mix of private and federal student loans.
+Because of its history with Sallie Mae, however, Navient services a mix of private and federal student loans.
 You’ll want to know which kind you have.
 It makes a big difference in terms of which forgiveness programs you qualify for.

 To find out what kind of student loans you have with Navient, you can contact them directly or conduct a “Financial Review” on the National Student Loan Data System (NSLDS).